 What do you want your legacy to be?

-I hope that people remember me as someone that listened, treated people with respect and helped create a special environment for our teammates and patients.
+I hope that people remember me as someone that listened, treated people with respect and helped create a special environment for our caregivers and patients.
 Also, I hope that my legacy includes working with others to help solve some of the significant challenges the healthcare industry faces, such as providing high-quality care in a way that is also affordable to our patients and to society overall.

 If you had to live in another country for a year, which would you choose?

 I lived in Singapore earlier in my career for seven months and loved it there – the people, the weather, the food, the nearby travel options and the convenience.
 I’d be happy living there for a year with my family.

 What is an issue currently facing your industry an outside observer might not be aware of?

 A significant issue an outside observer may be less aware of is burnout of healthcare providers.
 Significant research has demonstrated increasing burnout due to a variety of factors.
 Not surprisingly, clinician well-being and engagement have large impacts on patient satisfaction, population health outcomes, and other areas.

 What was the toughest lesson you’ve learned in your career?